k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

      The task needs to retrieve 5 entities.
 The SELECT statement selects 20 entities.
 The first 2 selected entities are reserved for another user.
 The 3rd, 4th, 5th, 6th, and 7th entities are available and are populated in the entity table; the entity loop then stops.

-Below are examples of a Custom Logic flow:
+Examples of a Custom Logic flow are shown below:

 **Example 1 — get the Contract Status as an input parameter and build the SELECT statement accordingly:**